diegomarquez/game-builder/game-builder/README.md

 ###### TODO List:

 - Anotate code to generate documentation
-    - Review src docs to standarize the structure of each file and to iron out the gazillion typos.
     - examples
     - Review example docs to standarize the structure of each file and to iron out the gazillion typos.